Italy stalemate leaves business waiting on reform

 ROME/MILAN A long stalemate since Italy's inconclusive election has left government departments in Rome becalmed until a new administration arrives and powerless to respond to increasingly desperate calls for action from business leaders.

-More than 40 days have passed since the parliamentary election, with rival centre-left and centre-right leaders Pier Luigi Bersani and Silvio Berlusconi and the populist 5-Star Movement led by ex-comic Beppe Grillo no closer to an accord that would allow a government to be formed.
+More than 40 days have passed since the parliamentary election, with rival center-left and center-right leaders Pier Luigi Bersani and Silvio Berlusconi and the populist 5-Star Movement led by ex-comic Beppe Grillo no closer to an accord that would allow a government to be formed.

 Although bond markets have not fallen into panic as many had feared, hopes have been shelved of any early attack on problems ranging from slashing bureaucracy and overhauling the cumbersome public administration to boosting employment among the young.